2015-16 Report on Annual Expenditures for Travel, Hospitality and Conferences

 This section provides a brief explanation of significant variances from the previous year's annual expenditures for each category.

-At the end of fiscal year 2014-2015, the Agency's expenditures for travel increased by 14 percent compared to 2013-2014.
-This is mainly due to an increase in wildfires in National Parks requiring the relocation of fire crews as well as travel related to initiatives in support of the Agency's priorities.
-Since 2009-2010, the Agency has decreased its travel expenditures by 34 percent.
+At the end of fiscal year 2015-16, the Agency’s expenditures for travel increased by 8 percent compared to 2014-15.
+This is mainly due to an increase in wildfires in National Parks requiring the relocation of fire crews and travel required to address the backlog of deferred work and improve the overall condition of Parks Canada's assets.
+Since 2009-10, the Agency has decreased its travel expenditures by 22 percent.

-- Non-Public Servants: Compared with fiscal year 2013-2014, travel expenditures by non‑public servants have increased by $176 thousand or 27 percent.
+- Non-Public Servants: Compared with fiscal year 2014-15, travel expenditures by non public servants have decreased by $30 thousand or 4 percent.

 - Minister and Minister's Staff: Expenditures by the Minister and her staff do not apply for Parks Canada as these expenditures are covered by Environment Canada’s budget.

-Compared with fiscal year 2013-2014, the Agency's conferences fees expenditures have increased by $33 thousand or 20 percent.
-Since 2013-2014, Parks Canada has been increasing its participation at conferences in support of its mandate.
+Compared with fiscal year 2014-15, the Agency’s conferences fees expenditures have increased by $62 thousand or 31 percent.
+Since 2013-14, Parks Canada has been increasing its participation at conferences in support of its core mandate activities.